This is usually caused by one of three things:

 If you need an alternate method of importing MMDs into VRChat, use Cat’s Blender Plugin.
 This plugin was created by a community member for the express purpose of importing MMDs into VRChat for use as an avatar.
 There are many tutorials for this process on YouTube.

 You can also try reinstalling the SDK.
-If you're just uploading avatars, you can use the following process:
+If you're just uploading avatars, you can use the following process.
+Follow these steps precisely:

 If you're reinstalling the SDK in a project that contains a world using complex trigger setups, here's a safer way to update your SDK.